petitepepper/Anomaly-Detection_BYOND/Industrial Project Report_YE Wenjing.md

 #### (2) Result - Bagging Model

-If we count the number of times a sample is determined to be an outlier by the isolated forest model as well as the VAE model, we can get the following results
+If we count the number of times a sample is determined to be an outlier by the Isolated Forest model as well as the VAE model, we can get the following results

 | Nb of being recorded as anomaly | Percentage | Explanation                             |
 | ------------------------------- | ---------- | --------------------------------------- |